CSI-Luis-Aponte/CSI-Luis-Aponte/README.md

-Hola!
+Hi!
 I'm Luis.
-Me gusta aprender sobre tecnología.
+I like to spend time with my family.

 - 🎥 I'm always watching a movie
 - 🌱 I’m currently learning French